bocoup/web-platform-contribution-guide/src/skills.rst

     9. Parse the URL given by subject's href attribute, relative to subject's node document.

-Note in particular that the requirement for web developers can be "stricter" than the possible syntaxes that will result in the same behavior in web browsers.
+Note in particular that the requirement for documents can be "stricter" than the possible syntaxes that will result in the same behavior in user agents.
 This might be done to help web developers catch mistakes, or to allow for future extensions to the language, while at the same time ensuring compatibility with existing web content.
 This is common in HTML, but can be confusing at first.

+Requirement
+'''''''''''

+A requirement is something that a particular conformance class (e.g., document or user agent) needs to do in order to conform to the specification.
+For example:

+    If the ``itemprop`` attribute is specified on an ``a`` element, then the ``href`` attribute must also be specified.

+This is a requirement for documents (to omit the ``href`` attribute if ``itemprop`` is specified).
+This requirement does not say anything about what user agents have to do if this requirement were to be violated.
+There is no implicit relationship between requirements for one conformance class to requirements for another conformance class.

+Requirements typically use normative keywords like "must", "must not", "should", "should not", and "may".

+Algorithm
+'''''''''

+An algorithm is a recipe for how to do something.
+Algorithms describe the control flow.
+For example:

+    The activation behavior  of ``a`` elements that create **hyperlinks** is to run the following steps:

+    1. If the target of the ``click`` event is an ``img`` element with an ``ismap`` attribute specified, then server-side image map processing must be performed, as follows:

+        1. Let *x* and *y* be zero.

+        2. If the ``click`` event was a real pointing-device-triggered ``click`` event on the ``img`` element, then set *x* to the distance in CSS pixels from the left edge of the image to the location of the click, and set *y* to the distance in CSS pixels from the top edge of the image to the location of the click.

+        3. If *x* is negative, set *x* to zero.

+        4. If *y* is negative, set *y* to zero.

+        5. Let *hyperlink suffix* be a U+003F QUESTION MARK character, the value of *x* expressed as a base-ten integer using ASCII digits, a U+002C COMMA character (,), and the value of *y* expressed as a base-ten integer using ASCII digits.

+    2. Follow the hyperlink or download the hyperlink created by the ``a`` element, as determined by the ``download`` attribute and any expressed user preference, passing *hyperlink suffix*, if the steps above defined it.

+In this example the HTML Standard is specifying the activation behavior algorithm.
+You can see how the definition for "hyperlink" is used here.
+The algorithm also references other definitions, e.g., "Follow the hyperlink", which is a separate algorithm.
+So that algorithm is invoked from this algorithm, similar to calling a function in programming.

+Algorithms in specifications are usually written to be clear and easy to follow, while an implementation might use a different algorithm that is optimized for performance, memory usage, or power consumption.
+If the end result is equivalent, then the implementation is conforming.

 Definition
 ''''''''''